UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 Features:

-- Same features as in design phase #1 Timer above.
+- Same features as in design phase #1 Timer.

 - Organise the solution in two steps:

-- Step #1 information may be simply ASCII messages, "Hello World"
+- Step #1 The information to write may be simple ASCII messages such "Hello World"

-- Step #2 information may include dynamic data such time in seconds while down counting.
+- Step #2 The information may include dynamic data such time in seconds while down-counting.

 Specifications 2.
 Planning Dev. & test Prototype report